-Complementary and alternative treatments such as the gluten and casein-free diet (GFCF), while not recommended in national and international guidelines on autism intervention, are extremely popular among families of children with autism spectrum disorders (ASDs), with a reported use between 52% and 95%.
+Complementary and alternative treatments such as the gluten and casein-free diet (GFCF), while not recommended in national and international guidelines on Autism intervention, are extremely popular among families of children diagnosed with autism spectrum disorders (Autism), with a reported use between 52% and 95%.
 Casein is a protein found in dairy products, and gluten is a protein found in wheat, rye, and some other grain products; therefore, individuals on a GFCF diet cannot eat common foods such as bread, milk, cheese, or ice cream, and the GFCF diet involves challenges such as increased preparation time, increased food-related expenses, and children refusing to eat the dietary selections.

 In conclusion, there is not enough evidence to support special “autism diets” that eliminate casein and gluten, and additional data are needed before paediatricians and other professionals can recommend specific dietary modifications.
-Three large scale controlled studies are currently underway (NCT00090428, NCT01116388, and NCT00614198;).
+Three large scale controlled studies are currently underway (NCT00090428, NCT01116388, and NCT00614198).

-By Giacomo Vivanti, PhD
+By Dr Giacomo Vivanti

 - Evaluation, Diagnosis, and Treatment of Gastrointestinal Disorders in Individuals with ASDs: A Consensus Report